At a glance…

 Construction and Renovation

-As a volunteer on this project you will work alongside a local foreman who provides guidance and training to volunteers while they work on projects focused on home-building, school and orphanage renovation, as well as building playground and bathroom facilities.
+As a volunteer on this project you will work alongside a local foreman who provides guidance and training to volunteers while they work on projects focused on home-building, school renovation, as well as building playground and bathroom facilities.

 This project is well suited to individuals who are ready to work hard and see the results of their work reflected physically in the structures they are working on.